 We approach our practice in a balanced and centered way – Daoists are, after all, most famous for the Yin Yang symbol which pictures opposite forces moving around a central point in harmony with each other.

 The first port of call is to consider the spectrum of Yin and Yang in the human being – the physical body (Yin), the breath/circulation (Yin + Yang), and the mind (Yang).
 To create balance in ourselves, we treat each aspect as being of equal importance and as such give them the same amount of attention in our practice.
-When we develop qualities and capacities related to each of these aspects, rather than choreographed performances, we are able to discover the possibility of fully expressing our own individuality, rather than becoming a copy of the teacher.
+We develop universal qualities and capacities related to each of these aspects, rather than choreographed performances, which allows us to discover the possibility of fully expressing our own individuality without becoming a mere copy of the teacher.

 A simple overview gives us an idea of what this looks like: